-The process of thawing an embryo is relatively successful.
-Some research has indicated that embryos frozen through vitrification have a better chance of survival, both at the freezing stage and during thawing.
+Some research indicates that, compared with slow freezing, vitrification increases an embryo's chance of survival, both at the freezing stage and during thawing.

 Side effects of embryo freezing

-- Cramping or bloating
+- cramping or bloating

-- Changes in vaginal discharge
+- changes in vaginal discharge

-- Overstimulation of the ovaries
+- overstimulation of the ovaries

-How long can embryos be frozen for?
+How long can embryos stay frozen?

-In theory, a correctly frozen embryo can remain viable indefinitely.
-The embryos are held in sealed containers at temperatures of -321ºF.
-At this temperature, almost no biological processes such as aging can occur.
+The embryos remain in sealed containers at temperatures of -321ºF.
+At this temperature, almost no biological processes, such as aging, can occur.